 Even so, most premium aqua soils cause water cloudiness and might not be safe for some freshwater fish and inverts.
 For this reason, they are recommended for advanced hobbyists seeking to make fully planted aquariums.
 For beginners, lighter aqua soil or gravel substrates that are easier to handle are recommended.

 Light substrates are also recommended when growing plants that prefer feeding on the water column.
 Because using premium nutrient-rich gravel when growing Java fern, anubias, floating plants, and stem plants like rotala indica will result in an expensive substrate that will do little for such plants.

-If you want, you can use basic aquarium gravel, which could be blue, pink, natural or whatever color, to grow your water column feeders, and add root tabs if you need to mineralize your substrate.
+If you want, you can use basic aquarium gravel such as this one, which could be blue, pink, natural or whatever color, to grow your water column feeders, and use seachem root tabs if you need to mineralize your substrate.

 For more information on planted aquarium substrates, see this article.

-Although some people may think this is a ridiculous question, it is another common question I come across regarding planted aquariums.
+Although some people may see this is a bizzare question, it is another common question I come across regarding planted aquariums.

 The fact is that some aquarium plants can be developed on rocks.
 Mostly, these are rheophyte- ish plants like Buce which use their strong root systems to anchor on rocks, driftwood and other decorations.

 Some like crystalwort when floating will grow in a shapeless, globular, and slightly pressed down hence the common method of getting them to grow properly is to put them on rocks or wood, as well as along a fishing wire.

 Other common aquarium plants that grow on rocks include Java fern, Java moss, magenta water hedge, and dwarf hairgrass.